Frequently Asked Questions

 You and your employer can confirm the status of your licence and/or membership by using the College’s Member Search feature.
-This list is current and contains your name, licence number and licence/membership effective date and expiry date.
-Beginning in 2022 the College will be adding additional registrant details, including employment information to the member search.
+This list is current and contains your name, licence number, initial registration date, licence/membership effective date and expiry date and name of the jurisdiction where you are currently/previously registered.
 This balances the need for public awareness with the registrant’s right to privacy.
 It’s your responsibility to confirm licensure status prior to commencing practise.

 These fees are in Canadian funds and include HST:

 |Practicing Licence||Non-Practicing Member|

 |Registered Nurse: $412.47||Under-age 65: $48.30|

 |CNPS RN FEE: $78.20 – (To be paid directly to CNPS)||65 years or over: $34.52|

 |CNPS NP FEE: $183.43 – (To be paid directly to CNPS)|

 Yes.
 The RN Regulations stipulate it is a condition of a licence that all RNs and NPs must have professional liability protection to practice nursing in NL.
 The Canadian Nurses Protective Society (CNPS) is the provider for professional liability protection as approved by Council.
 When you complete your practicing application (Step 1), through MyCRNNL, you will to be redirected to the CNPS website to (Step 2) submit and make direct payment for your professional liability protection.
 Upon completion of the CNPS process (Step 2) you must click on the link to return to MyCRNNL.